Gold penny: Valuation and melting

 Compared to its bullion weight, the coin was undervalued.
 By 1265, the gold in the coin was worth twenty-four pence rather than twenty, and it is believed that most of the coins were melted down for profit by individuals.
 Gold coins would not be minted again in England until the reign of King Edward III about seventy years later.

 Disappearance

-As all the coins were recalled and melted down, the gold penny completely disappeared from view, and all knowledge of its prior existence was forgotten.
-However, in the 1700s, documentation came to light indicating that it had been minted.
-Inevitably, a few coins escaped the melt—perhaps being lost.
-Eight examples are now known to survive.
+All known specimens of the gold penny were recalled and melted down, leading to the coin's disappearance and the eventual loss of knowledge regarding its existence.
+In the 18th century, historical records surfaced indicating that the coin had once been minted.
+It is believed that a small number of coins may have escaped destruction, possibly through accidental loss.

 Surviving examples

-In 2022, an example found with a metal detector in Hemyock was sold at auction for £540,000.
+Eight examples are now known to survive.
+The most recent was discovered in September 2021 by amateur detectorist Michael Leigh-Mallory in a field in Hemyock, Devon.
+It sold at auction for £648,000 in January 2022.